firozkhan18/Java-Evaluations/java-basic-fundamental-functional-interfaces.md

 The new set of functional interfaces are introduced in Java 8 to make programmer’s job easy while writing lambda expressions.
 Your lambda expression must implement any one of these functional interfaces.
 These new functional interfaces are organised under java.util.function package.

 ### 2) @FunctionalInterface Annotation

-@FunctionalInterface annotation is introduced in Java 8 to represent functional interfaces.
+`@FunctionalInterface` annotation is introduced in Java 8 to represent functional interfaces.
 Although, it is not compulsory to write functional interface using this annotation.
 But, if you are using @FunctionalInterface annotation then your interface should contain only one abstract method.
 If you try to write more than one abstract method, compiler will show the error.

 ### 3) java.util.function package

 All Java 8 functional interfaces are organised in java.util.function package.
 Each functional interface in this package represents an operation that can be performed by the lambda expression.

 Below table shows the list of all Java 8 functional interfaces along with their abstract method, which operation they represent and when to use them?

-### Java 8 functional interfaces
-4) How To Use Java 8 Functional Interfaces In Real Time?
+### 4) How To Use Java 8 Functional Interfaces In Real Time?
 Let’s define Student class like below.
 We will be using this class in the subsequent examples.
 ```java
 class Student